ethereum/ethereum-org-website/src/content/developers/docs/nodes-and-clients/run-a-node/index.md

 Client implementations enable different sync modes and various other options.
 [Sync modes](/developers/docs/nodes-and-clients/#sync-modes) represent different methods of downloading and validating blockchain data.
 Before starting the node, you should decide what network and sync mode to use.
 The most important things to consider is the disk space and sync time client will need.

-All features and options can be found in documentation of each client.
-Various client configurations can be set by executing client with corresponding flags.
-You can get more information on flags from [EthHub](https://docs.ethhub.io/using-ethereum/running-an-ethereum-node/#client-settings) or client documentation.
+All features and options can be found in the client's documentation.
+Various client configurations can be set by executing the client with the corresponding flags.
+You can get more information on flags from [EthHub](https://docs.ethhub.io/using-ethereum/running-an-ethereum-node/#client-settings) or the client documentation.
-For testing purposes, you might prefer running client on one of testnet networks.
+For testing purposes, you might prefer running a client on one of testnet networks.
 [See overview of supported networks](/developers/docs/nodes-and-clients/#clients).

 ### Environment and hardware {#environment-and-hardware}

 #### Local or cloud {#local-vs-cloud}

-Ethereum clients are able to run on consumer grade computers and don't require special hardware like mining for example.
-Therefore you have various options for deploying based on your needs.
+Ethereum clients are able to run on consumer grade computers and don't require special hardware, like mining for example.
+Therefore, you have various options for deploying based on your needs.
-To simplify let's think about running a node on both a local physical machine and a cloud server:
+To simplify, let's think about running a node on both a local physical machine and a cloud server:

 - Cloud
   - Providers offer high server uptime, static public IP addresses